openstack/nova-specs/specs/juno/approved/server-count-api.rst

 it; this is critical so that the filtering support for the count API matches the filtering support for the /servers API.

-For the v3 API, a new count function (similiar to 'index' and 'detail') needs to be added to nova.api.openstack.compute.plugins.v3.servers directly.
+For the v3 API, a new count function (similar to 'index' and 'detail') needs to be added to nova.api.openstack.compute.plugins.v3.servers directly.
 Common filter processing needs to broken out into utility functions (same idea as the v2 API).
 For v3, the 'count' GET API can be registered with the Servers